Alcohol Rehab Clinics - Admissions & Available Treatments

-The programme of residential alcohol rehabilitation offered at Cassiobury Court is intended to put patients on the path towards long-term recovery.
+Our alcohol detox and rehab are intended to put patients on the path towards long-term recovery.
 If left unchecked you or your loved one’s alcohol addiction could lead to long-term health problems including liver disease and even death.
-Your decision to attend our programme of residential rehabilitation may be the most important decision you make this year.
-Rehabilitation may save your relationship, your job and your life.
+Your decision to attend our programme of residential rehab may be the most important decision you make this year.
+Rehab may save your relationship, your job, and your life.

-Our alcohol rehabilitation programme is primarily an abstinence based programme.
+Our alcohol rehab programme is primarily an abstinence-based programme.
 The initial alcohol detox programme we offer aims to eradicate the alcohol from your body.
 You will be put under 24-hour observation where medical staff can monitor your progress.
 If you are deemed a ‘chronic alcoholic’ our medical staff will be on the lookout for serious physical illnesses associated with withdrawal such as delirium tremens.

 What happens after initial detoxification?